pu2clr/RDA5807/README.md

-# Thanks

-* I would like to thanks to __Dimitri, F5SWB__, for sharing his project based on RDA5807 (RDA5807 fm chipset / arduino with a Nextion screen F5SWB@2021 / Version 1.18).
-See [RDA5807](https://github.com/f5swb/RDA5807)

-### See also

-* [PU2CLR Si4735 Library for Arduino](https://pu2clr.github.io/SI4735/).
-This library was built based on “Si47XX PROGRAMMING GUIDE; AN332” and it has support to FM, AM and SSB modes (LW, MW and SW).
-It also can be used on all members of the SI47XX family respecting, of course, the features available for each IC version;
-* [PU2CLR SI4844 Arduino Library](https://pu2clr.github.io/SI4844).
-This is an Arduino library for the SI4844, BROADCAST ANALOG TUNING DIGITAL * DISPLAY AM/FM/SW RADIO RECEIVER,  IC from Silicon Labs.
-It is available on Arduino IDE.
-This library is intended to provide an easier interface for controlling the SI4844.
-* [PU2CLR AKC695X Arduino Library](https://pu2clr.github.io/AKC695X/).
-The AKC695X is a family of IC DSP receiver from AKC technology.
-The AKC6955 and AKC6959sx support AM and FM modes.
-On AM mode the AKC6955 and AKC6959sx work on LW, MW and SW.
-On FM mode they work from 64MHz to 222MHz.
-* [PU2CLR KT0915 Arduino Library](https://pu2clr.github.io/KT0915/).
-The KT0915 is a full band AM (LW, MW and SW) and FM DSP receiver that can provide you a easy way to build a high quality radio with low cost.
-* [PU2CLR BK108X](https://pu2clr.github.io/BK108X/).
-The BK1086 and BK1088 are DSP receivers from BAKEN.
-The BK1088 is a BROADCAST FM and AM (LW, MW and ) RECEIVER and BK1086 is a subset of the BK1088 (it does not have LW and SW acording to the Datasheet).
-* [PU2CLR RDA5807 Arduino Library](https://pu2clr.github.io/RDA5807/).
-The RDA5807 is a FM DSP integrated circuit receiver (50 to 115MHz) with low noise amplifier support.
-This device requires very few external components if compared with other similar devices.
-It also supports RDS/RBDS functionalities, direct auto gain control (AGC) and real time adaptive noise cancellation function.
-* [PU2CLR SI470X Arduino Library](https://pu2clr.github.io/SI470X/).
-It is a Silicon Labs device family that integrates the complete functionalities for FM receivers, including RDS (Si4703).
-* [PU2CLR MCP23008](https://pu2clr.github.io/MCP23008/).
-It is an Arduino Library to control the MCP23008/MCP23S08 8-Bit I/O Expander.
-The MCP23008 device provides 8-bit, general purpose, parallel I/O expansion.
-It can be controlled via I2C bus applications.
-It is a great and inexpensive device that allow you to add more devices to be controlled by your Arduino board via I2C protocol.
-* [PU2CLR - PCF8574 Arduino Library](https://pu2clr.github.io/PCF8574/).
-It is an Arduino Library to control the PCF8574 8-Bit I/O Expander.
-The PCF8574 device provides 8-bit, general purpose, parallel I/O expansion.
-It can be controlled via I²C bus applications.
-It is a great and inexpensive device that allow you to add more peripherals to be controlled by your Arduino board via I²C protocol.

-### More Arduino Projects developed by author

-* [Multipurpose signal generator with SI5351](https://pu2clr.github.io/SI5351/).
-It is a multipurpose signal generator controlled by Arduino.
-This project uses the SI5351 from Silicon Labs.
-The Arduino sketch is configured to control the SI5351 with three channels from 32.768KHz to 160MHz and steps from 1Hz to 1MHz.
-* [Shortwave Arduino Transmitter](https://pu2clr.github.io/Small-Shortwave-Transmitter/).
-This project is about a shortwave transmitter from 3 MHz to 30 MHz.
-It uses the SI5351 oscillator from Silicon Labs controlled by Arduino.
-Also, you can use it with a crystal oscillator.
-In this case, you will not need the SI5351 device and Arduino.
-* [Android and iOS Bluetooth Remote Control for PU2CLR Arduino Library DSP receivers](https://pu2clr.github.io/bluetooth_remote_control/).
-This project is an extension of the Arduino library projects for: [SI4735](https://pu2clr.github.io/SI4735/); [AKC6959](https://pu2clr.github.io/AKC695X/) and [KT0915](https://pu2clr.github.io/KT0915/).
-It is a simple example that shows a way to use your smartphone as a remote control via Bluetooth.
-In order to follow the steps presented here, I am assuming that you have some knowledge in development for mobile devices.
-Also, you will need to be familiar with the Javascript programming language.
-The development environment used by this project is the [Apache Cordova](https://cordova.apache.org/docs/en/latest/guide/overview/index.html).
-Cordova is a open-source mobile development framework that allows you to develop cross-platform applications.
-That means you can code once and deploy the application in many system, including iOS and Android.
-Cordova provides an easy way to develop for iOS and Android.
-* [Band Pass Filter controlled by Arduino](https://pu2clr.github.io/auto_bpf_arduino/).
-It is a HF band pass filter controlled by Arduino.
-It is designed for HF receivers.
-With this project, you can use a set of up to four HF bandpass filters that can be selected by Arduino.
-To do that you will need just two digital Arduino pins.

 ## Storing data into the EEPROM

 The EEPROM has a lifetime around 100,000 write/erase cycles.
 The "Atmel" DATASHEET, page 19, you will find "The Atmel® ATmega328P contains 1Kbyte of data EEPROM memory.
 It is organized as a separate data space, in which single bytes can be read and written.
 The EEPROM has an endurance of at least 100,000 write/erase cycles".
 Therefore, writing data to eeprom with each system status change could give an application a very short life.
 To mitigate this problem, some approaches can be used to save recordings on the EEPROM.